marktilbrook/GloboNews/README.md

 # GloboNews
-This is a University project.
-The idea is to display news information taken from an RSS feed and at different locations on the world map.
+This was a first year University project using Processing.
+The idea is to display news information taken from an RSS feed and pinpoint a target on a rotating globe model.
+This is just to show the code that I wrote.
-This is done in processing and is a 3d model.